Mark8495/Mildew-Detector-P5/README.md

 This page shows data visualization on three aspects.
 The user can select either of the three check boxes at a time.

+![streamlit cover]

+1. Difference between average and variability image

+The first check box visualizes the "mean" and "standard deviation" images for powdery mildew contained and healthy leaf.

 ## Unfixed Bugs
 * There are no unfixed bugs in this project.